 Create a Vapor Barrier and Reduce Condensation

-As a result of Underfloor Insulation, a vapour barrier will be created.
+As a result of Underfloor Insulation, a vapor barrier will be created.
 Wooden floors are especially vulnerable to condensation and moisture.
 Therefore installing a layer of Underfloor Insulation will improve this situation substantially.

 How Under Floor Insulation Is Fitted